Sign-up to be the first to hear the latest conference announcements!

-Huntington has also gained national recognition for a number of initiatives, most notably the establishment of the Mayor’s Office of Drug Control Policy.
-The Office has formed several partnerships in developing a holistic harm reduction program and has focused on reducing drug trafficking and related crime while promoting prevention and treatment options for addicts.
+Huntington has also gained national recognition for the establishment of the Mayor’s Office of Drug Control Policy.
+The Office has formed several partnerships in developing a harm reduction program and has focused on reducing drug trafficking and related crime while promoting prevention and treatment options.
 In March 2016, Williams was named to a joint task force of the National League of Cities and National Association of Counties to address the opioid epidemic.

-Williams began serving as the city’s director of economic development in 1984 and, later that same year, he was named the youngest city manager in Huntington’s history.
+Williams earned a bachelor’s degree in political science with Cum Laude honors from Marshall University in 1978 and a master’s degree in public administration from West Virginia University in 1980.
+He began serving as the city’s director of economic development in 1984 and, later that same year, he was named the youngest city manager in Huntington’s history.
 He served as city manager until Huntington switched to a strong mayor form of government in 1985.

 Williams also represented Cabell and Wayne counties in the West Virginia House of Delegates from 1987 to 1994 where he spent much of his time working to reform the higher education and medical education systems in West Virginia.

 Professionally, Williams established a career in finance with 26 years in investment banking and investment brokerage.
 He has served as an investment banker, stock broker, sales manager and senior level executive, overseeing many of the largest markets for the largest banking institutions in the nation.